kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

     tests/php/Unit/Controllers/IndexControllerTest.php
 {% endhighlight %}

 It takes about a minute to type the above assuming that you remember everything by heart.
-Apart from being time consuming and demotivating it is also a waste of one of the most significant resources - number of keystrokes you are going to press during your whole life!
+Apart from being time consuming and demotivating it is also a massive waste of one of your most significant resources - number of keystrokes you are going to press during your whole life!

 ### Terminal alias